India Omnichannel Retail Platform Market: Complete Guide for Mid-Market Store Chains 2026

 Order Management Systems (OMS) serve as the central nervous system for omnichannel operations, automatically routing orders to the optimal fulfillment location based on inventory availability, customer location, and delivery preferences.

-Advanced OMS platforms handle complex scenarios like split shipments, partial fulfillment, and returns processing.
+Advanced OMS platforms in 2026 handle complex scenarios like split shipments, partial fulfillment, returns processing, and same-day delivery coordination.
 For example, when a customer orders five items online, the system might ship three items from the nearest store and two items from the warehouse, coordinating delivery timing to ensure simultaneous arrival.

 Implementation Roadmap for Mid-Market Chains